 The Ministry of Health recently shifted its thinking and has advised all health regulators that the government will not impose the specific contents of a patient relations program.
 The Ministry expects health regulators to deal with this as an ethical issue.

-The proposed amendment to the Patient Relations Bylaw is posted for a three-month consultation period that ended on May 27, 2016.
+The proposed amendment to the Patient Relations Bylaw was posted for a three-month consultation period that ended on May 27, 2016.

 Will the amendment mean that dentists can treat spouses?

 Practitioners must continue to use their professional judgment in determining whether treatment is appropriate on a case-by-case basis and in consideration of the ethical factors set out in the new guideline document